davpin/cf-SpringBootTrader/README.md

 #Roadmap

 The roadmap for this project is constantly evolving.
 Please feel free to reach out with ideas.
+- **Correlation/Traceability**
+  Provide a way to trace calls/requests through the microservices.
+This will be done with [Spring-cloud-sleuth](http://cloud.spring.io/spring-cloud-sleuth/).
 - **Config Server:**
   Currently, the microservices obtain their configuration from the application.yml file packaged with each of them or the configuration is in the code.
-In the future, they'll obtain their configuration from a [Config Server]() backed by github repos.
+In the future, they'll obtain their configuration from a [Config Server](http://cloud.spring.io/spring-cloud-config/) backed by github repos.
 - **Better APIs:** Better APIs with documentation that conform to some standard and logic.
 - **Stock analysis system:** a microservice, or set of microservices, to analyse stock and provide recommendations.
 Also, to show polyglot persistence as well as more sophisticated data workloads.
 - **Mobile UI:** Mobile interface to expose the services on an iOS device and/or Android device natively, making use of the [Pivotal Cloud Foundry Mobile Services](http://docs.pivotal.io/mobile/index.html).